kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 * `kubectl port-forward` fails with "unable to do port forwarding: wincat not found"

-  Port forwarding support for Windows was requires wincat.exe to be available in the [pause infrastructure container](#pause-image).
+  Port forwarding support for Windows requires wincat.exe to be available in the [pause infrastructure container](#pause-image).
   Ensure you are using a supported image that is compatable with your Windows OS version.
   If you would like to build your own pause infrastructure container be sure to include